solslinger/morsera/README.md

 ### How does it work?

-To set up Morsera, a Safe deploys and adds a single contract as both a module and guard.
+To set up Morsera, a Safe deploys and adds a single contract (`DeadManSwitch`) as both a module and guard.
 Being a module allows the contract to execute transactions on the Safe's behalf, and being a guard allows the contract to keep track of the Safe's last tx timestamp.

+The Safe can then tell the `DeadManSwitch` to set up arbitrary delayed transactions.

 ## Implementation Status (WIP)